andrew-weisman/candle_wrappers/docs_for_candle_team.md

 1. Import one of the [templates for running canonically CANDLE-compliant models](#step-2-run-sample-candle-compliant-model-scripts) using `candle import-template {upf|mlrmbo}`; delete all but the input file
 1. Rename and tweak the input file to your liking using the [documentation for input files](#input-file-contents) above
 1. Modify the `initialize_parameters()` function of the model script using the instructions [above](#how-a-canonically-candle-compliant-model-script-should-be-modified-for-use-with-the-wrapper-scripts); remember you can copy a benchmark to your working directory and make the modifications there, as the templates show
-1. Ensure your model runs on an interactive node (e.g., `bsub -W 1:00 -nnodes 1 -P med106 -q debug -Is /bin/bash`) with the `run_workflow=0` keyword setting in the `&control` section
+1. Ensure your model runs on an interactive node (e.g., `bsub -W 1:00 -nnodes 1 -P med106 -q debug -Is /bin/bash`) by setting the `run_workflow=0` keyword setting in the `&control` section of the input file and running `candle submit-job <INPUT-FILE>`
-1. Submit your job from a login node using the default setting of `run_workflow=1` in the `&control` section
+1. Submit your job from a login node by setting the default setting of `run_workflow=1` in the `&control` section of the input file and running `candle submit-job <INPUT-FILE>`

 ### Create a new model script on which you want to run `grid` or `bayesian` hyperparameter searches